jdtsmith/python-mls/README.md

 # Usage

 Using python-mls is as simple as entering the first multi-line statement at the (i)Python prompt, then editing as you would in a python buffer.

+Special keys:

-To send a multi-line statement, either enter two blank lines at the end, or use `S-Ret` or `M-Ret` at any position.
-You can also break the current line into a multi-line command anywhere with `C-j`.
+- To send a multi-line statement, either enter two blank lines at the end, or use `S-Ret` or `M-Ret` at any position.
+- `C-j` breaks the current line into a multi-line command anywhere with.
+- `Up`/`Down` (or `C-p`/`C-n`) navigate history, or within multi-line statements.
+Hold shift to skip multi-line statements.

+See below for tips in importing other python navigation commands for use after the prompt with python-mls.

 # Config